formatjs/formatjs/translated/fr-FR/website/docs/tooling/cli.md

 ### `--format [path]`

 Path to a formatter file that controls the shape of JSON file from `--out-file`.
-The formatter file must export a function called `format` with the signature
+The formatter file must export a function called `format` with the signature.

 ```tsx
 type FormatFn = <T = Record<string, MessageDescriptor>>(